TikaFlow/bash-sql/README.md

 Returns the tangent of `X`, where `X` is given in radians.
 Returns NULL if `X` is NULL.

+### to_base64

+> prototype: to_base64(`str`)

+Converts the string argument to base-64 encoded form and returns the result as a character string with the connection character set and collation.
+If the argument is not a string, it is converted to a string before conversion takes place.

+The result is NULL if the argument is NULL.
+Base-64 encoded strings can be decoded using the [FROM_BASE64()](#from_base64) function.

 ### truncate

 > prototype: truncate(`x`, `[d]`)